 Bank of America’s overdraft fee of $10 for each overdraft that exceeds $1 — up to $20 per day — can add up to a huge chunk of change if you aren’t careful.
 The best thing you can do to avoid Bank of America’s overdraft fee is to remain vigilant in keeping a healthy account balance.
 Overdrafts only kick in when you’re attempting to use more funds than you have in your account.

-You can sign up for Balance Connect® overdraft protection service, wherein the bank will cover a transaction using funds from a linked account, like a savings account.
+You can also sign up for Balance Connect® overdraft protection service, wherein the bank will cover a transaction using funds from a linked account, like a savings account.

 Good To Know